rimcode6/Facial-Recognition-Attendance-System/README.md

 # Facial-Recognition-Attendance-System
-technology.
+Engineered an attendance system for office employees using facial recognition technology.
 This system, built on the Python framework Django and employing OpenCV, ensures accurate and efficient attendance tracking.